Many Sections

 So, how many sections should you include?
 It really depends on the context.
 Here are some general guidelines:

 But here’s a better approach: focus on what’s essential.
-Because of that, if you’re writing for a general audience, prioritize clarity over length.
+Plus, if you’re writing for a general audience, prioritize clarity over length.
 If you’re writing for a technical team, you might want more depth.

 The Power of Less: Quality Over Quantity

 Now, let’s shift gears.
-The real secret to a great SDS isn’t about how many sections you have—it’s about how well those sections are written.
+Now, the real secret to a great SDS isn’t about how many sections you have—it’s about how well those sections are written.
 A well-structured document with a few clear, concise sections can be more effective than a bloated one with confusing details.

 Think about it: if you can explain everything in a few sentences, you’re already winning.
 But if you try to cram too much information into every section, you risk losing your reader.
 It’s all about balance.